jmcameron/csv2qif/README.md

     csv2qif statement.csv > statement.qif

-where 'statement.csv' is a CSV file downloaded from a credit card company or bank.
+where 'statement.csv' is a CSV/Excel file downloaded from a credit card company or bank.
-This will create the file 'statement.qif' from the CSV file 'statement.csv'.
+This will create the file 'statement.qif' from the file 'statement.csv'.

 The program supports several options.
 Do: